-Believe it or not, the Sony DS4 is our top pick for Rocket League, despite the lack of customization options.
+Believe it or not, the Sony DS4 is our top pick and the best PS4 controller for Rocket League, despite the lack of customization options.

-That’s one of the reasons why there are a lot more pro players using the DS4 than the Xbox One.
+That’s one of the reasons why there are a lot more Rocket League pros using the DS4 than the Xbox One controller.
 There’s Vogan, Greazy, Paschy, Jacob, Espeon, Amoney and Fireburner, that we can think of at the moment.

 But a lot of gamers prefer wireless due to convenience and aesthetics.
 Wireless performance isn’t too bad either, provided that you are willing to overlook the battery life, which is nothing to write home about.

-Talking about the controller, it’s ergonomic, with well-spaced out buttons, perfect for long hours.
+Talking about the actual feel of the controller, it’s ergonomic, with well-spaced-out buttons, perfect for long hours.

 The buttons are butter smooth with no stiffness whatsoever.